 Most people that come to Molokai on vacation have one big plan in mind, and that’s a trip to Kalaupapa.
 This unique place has beautiful untouched beaches, the tallest sea cliffs in the world, and a sordid history.
 In the 1860s until 1969, this is where Hawaiian people with leprosy (now called Hansen’s Disease, to remove the unfair stigma) were quarantined from their families and the rest of the world.
 Once a cure was found, the government allowed the remaining residents to stay as long as they wanted, so there are still people living there today.

 We hiked the 3.5-miles down, had an interesting, inspiring and fun tour – which just so happened to be given by the singer in the band we saw at Paddlers(!!!), and we stopped at the most breathtaking picnic spot we’ve ever seen.
 Totally worth the 3.5-miles back up in the humidity that we endured.
-(Read more here.)
+(Read more about this adventure here.)

-19. How we felt while flying off the island
+19. How we felt while flying off the island of Molokai

 Leaving Molokai felt like leaving a close friend.
 We didn’t want to go, and that’s a great way to feel about a place.
 Those were honestly, with no hint of over-dramatization, the best two weeks of our life.
 We were so at peace and so thankful for every single moment in that amazing place, we couldn’t help but be filled with sadness when we had to leave.